sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-3.markdown

 The controller is doing two things.
 First, it's using the UserFactory to instantiate a our CreateUser context.
 Second, it's executing the context, by using the "call" method and passing along the appropriate arguments.

 Let's dig int this first operation, where the factory constructs our context for us.
-Here's what he had origally written.
+Here's what he had originally written.

 {% highlight ruby %}